 But, that is not the only thing you should take into consideration.
 Although paying off the mortgage early is a good idea for most homeowners, at the same time, it is important to be aware that there are some draw-backs to paying off your mortgage before its term.

 Paying off your mortgage early will reduce your monthly expenses considerably.
 It is always nice to reduce your financial burden.
 If you are in a position to settle your mortgage debt earlier than planned, it probably means that you have been working hard to do so.

 The process starts long before you make a final payment.
 It is always best to contact your mortgage lender well in advance to let them know your plan.
 Before you do so, make sure you read the terms and conditions of the mortgage.
 Ensure that there is no pre-payment penalty of paying off your mortgage early.

 Many homeowners are not aware of or have forgotten minor details of their agreement with their lender.
 After all, the lender is counting on receiving a certain amount of interest from the mortgage.
 If you pay off the mortgage early, you may occur some financial charges you need to settle.
 Remember there may be a pre-payment penalty.
 Make sure you are aware of the terms and conditions of your mortgage before you sign those loan docs.

 Explore New Investments

 Don’t Put All Your Eggs in One Basket!
 Once you have paid off your mortgage, you should start thinking about what you would like to do with the money you are saving every month.
 Bank saving rates are still low, and your local bank may not have any attractive savings options in place.

-Consider investing in other financial savings option, but do make sure they are safe and secure.
-There is little or no point in paying off your mortgage in order to put your money into risky investments schemes.
+Consider investing in other financial savings options, but do make sure they are safe and secure.
+There is little or no point in paying off your mortgage in order to put your money into risky investment schemes.